Cron Parser

 How to use it

-- Read the next runs and field breakdown.
+- Read the next runs and the per-field breakdown.

 Everything happens inside your browser using JavaScript and WebAssembly.
 Your files are never uploaded to a server, never stored, and never seen by us.